Frequently Asked Questions

-Refunds of a deposit is not provided for lack of consultation of the teacher prior to enrollment; refunds of tuition paid to the teacher are not provided after the first week of class should the teacher not have been consulted prior to enrollment.
-(Please see Financial FAQ for more information as well as our current refund policy.)
+Refunds of a deposit are not provided for lack of consultation of the teacher prior to enrollment; refunds of tuition paid to the teacher are not provided after the first week of class should the teacher not have been consulted prior to enrollment.
+(Please see this part of our FAQ for more information as well as our current refund policy.)

 What if my student cannot attend all of the classes?